liaoherui/GDmicro/README.md

 `conda activate gdmicro`<BR/>

 `python GDmicro.py -h`<BR/>
-`python GDmicro_preprocess.py -h`<BR/>

-If you have installed GDmicro and downloaded the [Test_datasets](https://drive.google.com/drive/u/0/folders/1Ud-cXOMBc67h1NEYtPXmkbQf8B7cQgSC).
-Then you can test GDmicro with the example datasets using the command below.
+If you have installed GDmicro.
+Then you can reproduce the experiments in the paper using the command below.
+(Note: all LOSO experiment is given the random seed = 10 to make sure the reproducibility of results)

 `sh run_GDmicro_demo.sh`<BR/>